Insiza Girls Leadership Academy

 To build a Girls Leadership Academy that will be a girls-only boarding school that serves all of Insiza (South Zimbabwe).
 Most girls are from disadvantaged families with top academic scores and exceptional leadership skills but no means to continue their secondary school education.

-African Mothers Foundation International
+Charity information: African Mothers Foundation International

 Educated girls help break the cycle of poverty.
 Girls who go to school are more likely to enter the work force, earn higher incomes, delay marriage, plan their families, and seek an education for their own children.